 Bob Zurko is part of one of the more unusual aspects of the antique business, the promotion end.
-He and his family have been working for the past 46 years promoting Antique Flea Markets, Flea Markets, Civil War Shows and Specialty Shows in the Midwest and all over the country.
-“We provide a massive advertising and promotion program including television, radio, newspapers, trade papers, extensive mailings, Internet and much more.
+He and his family have been working for the past 48 years promoting Antique Flea Markets, Flea Markets, Civil War Shows and Specialty Shows in the Midwest and all over the country.
+“We provide a massive advertising and promotion program including television, radio, newspapers, trade papers, digital marketing, extensive mailings, Internet and much more.

-Our Markets host antique collectible dealers from throughout the Midwest in indoor buildings, open-air and heated tents.
+Our Markets host antique, vintage, and collectible dealers from throughout the Midwest in indoor buildings, open-air and heated tents.
 Offered for sale will be a variety of antiques and collectibles, including country furniture, estate jewelry.
 Victoriana, postcards, art glass and porcelains, advertising items, old toys, vintage clothing and linens, coins, decorator items, paintings, primitives, treasures, and much, much more.
 Zurko Promotions is committed to providing quality markets and shows for its customers and dealers throughout the Midwest.
 In addition to our shows, we also provide top quality Auction Service for Estates, Antiques, and Collectibles.” he shares.

 How did he get started in this business?
 “I used to be a Chicago school teacher, then I started with a little flea market and it turned into a business,” Bob shared.